Top-Down Beats Bottom-Up in 3D Instance Segmentation: Experiments

-approximate, since they cannot be set explicitly but manipulated through the NMS hyperparameters.
-As expected, the more proposals, the higher is AP (Tab.~\ref{tab:ablation-proposals}).
+\inline{Number of initial proposals.} Furthermore, we investigate the dependency between the number of initial proposals, accuracy, and runtime.
+Note that the number of proposals are approximate, since they cannot be set explicitly but manipulated through the NMS hyperparameters.
+Expectedly, the more proposals, the higher is AP (Tab.~\ref{tab:ablation-proposals}).
 However, with as many as 60 proposals, our method reaches the plateau in terms of segmentation accuracy.
 In the meantime, the inference time tends to increase with the growing number of proposals.
 Overall, we assume that with $\approx60$ initial proposals, our method demonstrates a decent trade-off between accuracy and speed, so we use this value by default in our experiments.